ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 ## SDP Example Use Case

-This section provides an overview of how a Virtualized Service can be deployed using ZPE Systems's Nodegrid solution.
+This section provides an overview of how a Virtualized Service can be deployed using ZPE Systems' Nodegrid solution.
 It utilizes the ZPE Systems Ansible Library to automate the setup and configuration process.

-The example considers the following scenarion for the *Acme* company:
+The example considers the following scenario for the *Acme* company:

 - A ZPE GateSR device is used for OOB management, and it is required to deploy an specialized service on it.
 - The specialized service can be packaged and executed in a virtualized environment.
 For this example, a virtual machine is used.